the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 }
 ~~~~~~~

-While relational and comparison operators are used to derive booleans from other primitives, using logical AND and OR operators is always helpful when combining multiple booleans into one boolean.
+While relational and equality operators are used to derive booleans from other primitives, using logical AND and OR operators is always helpful when combining multiple booleans into one boolean.
 Last but not least, you should know about the **logical !
 (NOT) operator** which is there to flip a boolean from `false` to `true` or from `true` to `false`:

 {title="index.js",lang="javascript"}
 ~~~~~~~